 Manhattan, NY Fellow

 Patrick is a Buffalo, New York native and a recent graduate of Stony Brook University, receiving his Bachelor’s degree in Political Science.
 Patrick received his Bachelor’s in two and half years total, graduated summa cum laude as well as valedictorian of his major and class.
-Patrick became interested in the Work First Fellowship through a 2017-2018 Fellow as well as his experiences as a research intern in the Erie County Department of Social Services and in his academics.
-Patrick thoroughly enjoys the areas of voter behavior and media interaction in politics.
-Patrick is currently enrolled in Stony Brook’s Masters in Public Policy program but ultimately hopes to earn his Doctorate to become an academic.
-Patrick is a big Buffalo Bills fan and enjoys eating at the nearly famous Buffalo food truck, Lloyd.
+Patrick became interested in the Work First Fellowship through experiences as a research intern in the Erie County Department of Social Services and through his classes at Stony Brook.
+Patrick’s research interests, relating to workforce development, include how changes in labor markets impact employment opportunities.
+Patrick is looking forward to observing and studying the impact of public assistance on its recipients, firsthand.
+Ultimately, Patrick hopes to become an academic in Political Science with a focus on Attitudes and Political Behavior and its relationship to new media.

 Milwaukee, WI Fellow